-- 112. Applications for support must be made no later than nine months after the first day of the first academic year for which support is being applied for (regulation 10), or within nine months of an event listed in regulation 15 occurring, where the event occurs after the first day of the academic year.
-Obtaining eligibility under paragraph 6(1) of Schedule 1 is an event listed in regulation 15. - 113.
-If an application for support is received within the initial nine month period and the student subsequently wishes to apply for a new or additional amount of loan then the loan application must be received no later then one month before the end of the academic year to which the application relates (regulation 10(2)(b) and 10(2)(c)). - 114.
-Applications for maintenance grant should be processed if received within the 9 month timeframe set out in regulation 10.
-(An exception applies for disabled students' living costs.) - 115.
-Where the relevant status is acquired in-year the level of support for that year will be as is set out in the relevant sections of the main body of the regulations. - 116.
-In some cases the LA assessment of whether a potential worker, employed person, or self employed person is a migrant worker may need to be carried out once the course has started.
-This will apply in cases where the student becomes a migrant worker during their course; continues to work once their course has started, students have given up work to study, and therefore need to show a link between their studies and their previous employment.
-Given that students do not always attend the course for which they originally applied (for example because their exam grades are better, or worse, than expected), it will not be possible to establish with certainty whether there is the necessary link until the LA knows which course is actually being attended. - 117.
-In deciding whether an EEA national can be determined to be a worker or Swiss national can be determined to be an employed person, the LA should look closely at the EC law meaning. - 118.
+Applications for support must be made no later than nine months after the first day of the first academic year for which support is being applied for (regulation 10), or within nine months of an event listed in regulation 15 occurring, where the event occurs after the first day of the academic year.
+Obtaining eligibility under paragraph 6(1) of Schedule 1 is an event listed in regulation 15.

+If an application for support is received within the initial nine month period and the student subsequently wishes to apply for a new or additional amount of loan then the loan application must be received no later then one month before the end of the academic year to which the application relates (regulation 10(2)(b) and 10(2)(c)).

+Applications for a Welsh Government Learning Grant should be processed if received within the 9 month timeframe.
+(An exception applies for Disabled Students' Allowances.)

+Where the relevant status is acquired in-year the level of support for that year will be as is set out in the relevant sections of the main body of the Regulations.

+In some cases SFW's assessment of whether a potential worker, employed person, or self employed person is a migrant worker may need to be carried out once the course has started.
+This will apply in cases where the student becomes a migrant worker during their course.

+Where students have given up work to study, they need to show a link between their studies and their previous employment.
+Given that students do not always attend the course for which they originally applied (for example because their exam grades are better, or worse, than expected), it will not be possible to establish with certainty whether there is the necessary link until SFW knows which course is actually being attended.

+In deciding whether an EEA national can be determined to be a worker, or a Swiss national can be determined to be an employed person, SFW should look closely at the EU law meaning.

 In the Lair case the ECJ stated that 'where objective factors enable it to be established that a worker is entering a member state solely for the purpose of benefiting in that country, after a very brief period of employment, from the system of student grants, such abuses are not covered by the Community provisions at issue'.
-In the Welsh Minister's view, this means that where it appears to an LA, having regard to all the circumstances, that a person has taken up employment in the UK solely for the purpose of becoming eligible for student support it will be under no duty to bestow such support on him.
+In the Welsh Minister's view, this means that where it appears to SFW, having regard to all the circumstances, that a person has taken up employment in the UK solely for the purpose of becoming eligible for student support it will be under no duty to bestow such support on that person.

-Students who cease work before starting the course
+4.11STUDENTS WHO CEASE WORK BEFORE STARTING THE COURSE